ct-js/docs.ctjs.rocks/docs/README.md

 Use this documentation whenever you want from the side panel of ct.js, learn its core library.

 Some additional modules are vital for building a good game.
 You will need to know how to use such libraries as `ct.place` and `ct.keyboard`.
-Each module has its own reference which you can get inside ct.js on the "Catmods" tab. `ct.place` and `ct.keyboard` are also widely used in our tutorials, and they are good for learning how to use such libraries.
+Each module has its own reference which you can get inside ct.js in the expandin panel on the right edge of the window. `ct.place` and `ct.keyboard` are also widely used in our tutorials, and they are good for learning how to use such libraries.

 If you get stuck, create a topic at [the ct.js forum](https://comigo.itch.io/ct/community) so others can help you.